 - Successor: Amiga 2000 and Amiga 500

 Released 1985: The Commodore Amiga 1000, also known as the A1000 and originally simply as the Amiga, is the first personal computer released by Commodore International in the Amiga line.
 It combines the 16/32-bit Motorola 68000 CPU (which was powerful by 1985 standards) with one of the most advanced graphics and sound systems in its class, and runs a preemptive multitasking operating system that fits into 256 KB RAM and shipped initially with 256 KB of RAM.
 The primary memory can be expanded internally with a manufacturer supplied 256 KB module for a total of 512 KB RAM.
-In Europe it was always supplied with 512 KB total RAM.
-Using the external slot the primary memory can be expanded up to 8.5 MB.
+In Europe, this was always supplied, giving 512 KB total RAM.
+Using the external slot, the primary memory can be expanded to 8.5 MB RAM.

 The computer lacked a mouse, keyboard and the Kickstart/Workbench floppies, when I first got it.
 But an A1010 external floppy drive and a 1 MB sidecard RAM expansion came with it (in addition to the 256 KB front bay expansion that is always present).
 I found image files of the necessary Kickstart and Workbench disks and wrote them back to floppies using my Amiga 1200.

 The Amiga had display on the monitor when turned on, but the internal floppy drive was not registering any inserted disks.
 I opened the case and found out the switch that register both inserted disks and write protection, was faulty.
 I replaced the internal floppy drive with the one from the external drive (uses exactly the same drive as the internal Amiga 1000 drive).
 Now my Amiga 1000 works perfectly and boot floppies.
 I also opened and repaired the broken switch from the removed drive.
 I closed it together, using some superglue.
 Now both floppy drives are working fine.